WebRTC-Thesis-Unina/RTC_Attacks/OneDrive - Università di Napoli Federico II/Desktop/tesi/9_firefox_access_cam_web/README.md

 ![details](/9_firefox_access_cam_web/img/details.png)

 At this point, the user is redirected to the attacker’s page, and by granting access to the webcam and microphone for what appears to be a conversation, they are effectively allowing the attacker to use these permissions on third-party pages.
+In the vulnerable versions, the browser retains granted permissions and applies them on third-party pages as well.

+## Mitigation
+- Update to patched version.